-Bar supports and tie wires for epoxy coated reinforcement shall be coated with epoxy, nylon, or plastic.
+Bar supports for epoxy coated reinforcement shall be epoxy coated steel or plastic supports and tie wires for epoxy coated reinforcement shall epoxy, nylon, or plastic coated.
 (Refer to Specification 2404.03, E.) Also refer to Materials IM 451.01 for approval of chairs and bolsters.)

 There are two aspects to field inspection.
 First, complete the requirements of Materials I.M.
 204 for assurance/acceptance testing.
 When the largest bar diameter used for deck steel is delivered, contact the District Materials Engineer for sampling and testing.
 The Second aspect is primarily concerned with evaluating the physical condition of all epoxy coating.
 Epoxy coated bars should be inspected for damaged coating:

 n when received at the job site, and

 n after they are placed in the structure.

 Damaged coating shall be evaluated as outlined in Specification 4151.03, F, 5.
 NOTE: All visible damage shall be repaired.
 Bars in which the amount of repaired damaged areas exceeds 2 percent of the total surface area in each 1.0 linear foot of the bar shall be removed and replaced with an acceptable bar.

 Examination of physical coating condition on the outside radii of hooks and other bends might reveal cracks in the coating.
 If there is a question about acceptable cracking, the inspector needs to contact their District Materials Office for assistance.
 When disbondment of the coating is evident, the contractor must remove loose coating, clean the area, and repair.